The California Consumer Privacy Act (CCPA) went into effect on January 1, 2020.

 Within the CCPA, Smartlook is defined as a “service provider,” while you, our customers, are defined as the “business”.
 In the CCPA context, we’ll process all your users’ personal information, for business purposes for you.

 As we noted in our Data security policy, keeping data secure is paramount to Smartlook.
-As such, we’ve held ourselves at a standard which not only complies with all legal requirements, but also takes steps to ensure trust and safety of our customers’ data.
+As such, we’ve held ourselves to a standard which not only complies with all legal requirements, but also takes steps to ensure trust and safety of our customers’ data.

 We always handle our customers’ data only within the scope permitted by the relevant regulation and by our customers.
 We’ll not sell any of our customers’ data to third parties.